-If you make a product with an allergen, you need to make sure it’s declared accurately on the label.
-The No. 1 reason for the mislabeling of allergens is the wrong package or the incorrect label on a product.
-While there are various reasons why the wrong package or label is applied, the most common is that packages for similar products made with different allergens tend to look similar.
-Workers can easily grab the wrong packaging from inventory to support a production run.
+Label Allergens Correctly: If you make a product with an allergen, you must ensure it’s declared accurately on the label.
+The number one reason for the mislabeling of allergens is the wrong package or the incorrect label on a product.
+While there are various reasons why the wrong package or label is applied, the most common is that packages for similar products made with different allergens tend to look alike.
+In addition, workers can easily grab the wrong packaging from inventory to support a production run.
 Though it’s a simple mistake, it can be extremely costly.
 A few best practices to keep in mind for your allergen control programs include:

-Confirm the correct label is on the line at the beginning and end of the roll.
+- Confirm the correct label is on the line at the beginning and end of the roll.

-Create a transparency/acetate (i.e., transparent sheet of film) with the correct ingredient statement to confirm ingredient statements on the packaging for finished products and raw materials upon receipt.
+- Create a transparency/acetate (i.e., transparent sheet of film) with the correct ingredient statement to confirm ingredient statements on the packaging for finished products and raw materials upon receipt.

-When adding an allergen to a formula that didn’t previously contain it, the packaging or labels used for the old formula must be disposed of or otherwise made unusable.
+- When adding an allergen to a formula that didn’t previously contain it, the packaging or labels used for the old formula must be disposed of or otherwise made unusable.

-To help control pathogens, conduct environmental monitoring at a consistent frequency for food contact and non-food contact sites.
+Environmental Pathogen Control: To help control pathogens conduct environmental monitoring at a consistent frequency for food and non-food contact sites.
 Create a baseline to generate continued monitoring data of the facility environment.
 This baseline helps identify microbial growth areas, contributing to Listeria monocytogenes contamination in wet environments or Salmonella contamination in dry ones.
 Additional best practices for a clean environment include:

-Separate raw products from cooked/RTE (ready-to-eat) products
+- Separate raw products from cooked/RTE (ready-to-eat) products.

-Control temperature and moisture levels
+- Control temperature and moisture levels.

-Implement pest controls
+- Implement pest controls.

-Establish an Approved Supplier Program: For food manufacturers, the safety of finished goods depends not only upon the ingredients themselves but also the suppliers used throughout the food supply chain.
+Establish an Approved Supplier Program: For food manufacturers, the safety of finished goods depends not only upon the ingredients themselves but also on the suppliers used throughout the food supply chain.
 Having a properly managed supplier program can help to ensure quality and safety measures.
-It also encourages great working relationships between manufacturers and suppliers, and who doesn’t want that?
+It also encourages excellent working relationships between manufacturers and suppliers, and who doesn’t want that?
 One key component of having an outstanding supplier program is the benefit of a well-built and well-maintained supplier approval process.
 Not to mention, supplier verification in the United States is a big part of the Preventative Controls required by the Food Safety Modernization Act (FSMA).

-The industry won’t eliminate recalls completely, but we can make a tremendous impact if every manufacturer does their part.
+The industry won’t eliminate recalls altogether, but we can make a tremendous impact if every manufacturer does their part.
 Take the first step with TraceGains’ eBook, “9 Things Your Allergen Control Program is Missing,” here.